pablovegan/Python-tips-tools/README.md

 ```
 If you don't enjoy the command line, the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VSCode allows us to run the tests easily from a graphic interface.

-*Note: In the workflows section we will see how to automate this.*
+*Note: In the workflows section we will see how to automate testing.*

 ### Debugging

 How many times have you found yourself adding dozens of `print()` statements to your code to catch an error?
 You are not the only one...
-But turns out there is a much better way: use the debugger in your IDE.
+But turns out there is a much better way: use the [debugger](https://python.land/creating-python-programs/python-in-vscode) in your IDE.
 You can add breakpoints, execute single lines, see what value each variable has, step into the functions inside your library, see the call stack...
 A good idea is to debug your tests, since they, ideally, are the best tool to see if your code is really working.

 ### Timing

 Even if our code runs without errors, it might not be very useful if it takes too long to do the task.
 To benchmark our code and find possible bottlenecks, we can use the library `timeit`, which executes a piece of code a number of times and returns the CPU time taken to run it.
-As an example, we can run the script [`7-timing.py`](examples/7-timing.py) to benchmark how long it takes to sum vectors two vectors:
+As an example, we can run the script [`7-timing.py`](examples/7-timing.py) to benchmark how long it takes to sum two vectors:
 ```console
 cd examples
 python 7-timing.py
 ```

-Alternatively, we can use the magic function `%timeit` inside a jupyter notebook to benchmark our function.
-You can find an example in the [`5-jit-compiler.ipynb`](examples/5-jit-compiler.ipynb) example, where we compare the speed of a determinant and its just-in-time compiled version.
+Alternatively, we can use the magic function `%timeit` inside a jupyter notebook to benchmark a function.
+You can find an example in [`5-jit-compiler.ipynb`](examples/5-jit-compiler.ipynb), where we compare the speed of a determinant and its [just-in-time compiled](https://numba.pydata.org/numba-doc/latest/user/5minguide.html) version.

 ### Profiling

-Profiling allows you to disaggregate the time taken to run a function into its different components.
-For example, when adding two vectors, does it take longer to check the summand is a vector instance or to actually sum the two vectors?
+Profiling allows us to disaggregate the time taken to run a function into its different components.
+For example, when adding two vectors, does it take longer to check that the summand is a vector instance or to actually sum the two vectors?

 To profile our code we can write a simple script using the `Profiler` class from the `pyinstrument` library.
 To get a sense of how profiling works, you can run the script [`8-profiling.py`](examples/8-profiling.py):
 ```console